Introduction to the IEP

 The Individualized Education Program (IEP) is the document that outlines the special education and related services that your school district will provide for your child at no cost to you.
 It is developed for children who have been evaluated and are in need of special education.
-This includes children who are homeless or incarcerated.
-IEP services will be based on information gathered from evaluations, state and district assessments, and current levels of achievement on IEP goals and in the general education curriculum.
+This includes children who are homeless, incarcerated, hospitalized, or in an institution.
+IEP services will be based on information gathered from evaluations, district assessments, and current levels of achievement on IEP goals and in the general education curriculum.
 The IEP provides a written record of decisions made at IEP meetings.

 Parents Need to Know

-According to IDEA, “the term individualized education program or IEP means a written statement for a child with a disability that is developed, reviewed, and revised in accordance with” federal and state laws, regulations, and rules.
+According to IDEA, “the term individualized education program or IEP means a written statement for each child with a disability that is developed, reviewed, and revised in a meeting in accordance with” federal and state laws, regulations, and rules.

 34 CFR 300.320

 The IEP document is the cornerstone of the special education process and the key to services your child receives.
 By understanding your child’s IEP and taking an active role in developing it, you can help ensure that your child receives the education and services that they need.